-We would love to meet you!
 Your visit is a chance to explore the campus and city and meet staff, students, and faculty who can tell you more about Seattle University.
 You are welcome here whether you are stopping by or staying awhile; visiting with a group or on your own.
-We do our best to make you feel welcome!

-While there’s plenty to see and do on campus, take time to explore Seattle too.
+While there’s plenty to see and do on campus, take time to experience Seattle too.
 It’s easy to do: Seattle University is located in an urban neighborhood, a few blocks from downtown and some of the coolest neighborhoods in Seattle.
 Check out the great food in the International District, the scene on Broadway Avenue in Capitol Hill, and historic Pioneer Square, all an easy walk from Seattle University.
-Use the interactive map below for ideas of places to stay, places to eat, and places to get some of our world famous Seattle coffee.